ARM-software/gator/README_Streamline.txt

-	If you get an error like the following, upgrade to a more recent version of the android ndk jni/PerfGroup.cpp: In function 'int sys_perf_event_open(perf_event_attr*, pid_t, int, int, long unsigned int)': jni/PerfGroup.cpp:36:17: error: '__NR_perf_event_open' was not declared in this scope
+	If you get an error like the following, upgrade to a more recent version of the android ndk jni/PerfGroup.cpp: In function 'int sys_perf_event_open(perf_event_attr*, pid_t, int, int, long unsigned int)': jni/PerfGroup.cpp:36:17: error: '__NR_perf_event_open' was not declared in this scope To build gatord for aarch64 edit jni/Application.mk and replace armeabi-v7a with arm64-v8a.
+To build for ARM11 jni/Application.mk and replace armeabi-v7a with armeabi.

 *** Running gator ***